hawc2/text-analysis-with-python/README.md

 ## Learning Python

 I recommend learning Python by identifying tasks and projects you want to do *with* Python.
 Learning Python by developing a [Flask](https://flask.palletsprojects.com/en/1.1.x/) web app, for instance, is a great way to start managing multiple scripts at once.
 But if you want to start from scratch and learn the basics of Python's syntax and semantics, there are endless tutorials available.

 [Learn Python the Hard Way](https://learntocodetogether.com/learn-python-the-hard-way-free-ebook-download/) is a popular book available freely as a PDF.
 [The Self-Taught Programmer](https://www.goodreads.com/book/show/51941365-the-self-taught-programmer) is a great introduction to programming using Python.
 You can also find useful video courses on YouTube, Linked-in Learning, and PluralSight, among others.
+To use your smartphone to practice programming in Python and other languages, check out [Enki](https://play.google.com/store/apps/details?id=com.enki.insights&hl=en_US&gl=US), [Programming Hub](https://programminghub.io/), or [Mimo](https://getmimo.com/).